fxu1024/fxu1024.github.io/docs/ds/ecsfailover.md

 - When an ECS node goes down, the workload pods on it will be forcibly deleted by cronjob pod-reaper and rescheduled to other normal nodes.
 But there are two exceptions that require manual intervention:
     - Pod vault-0 can be automatically evicted, but you have to manually unseal vault via CM UI.
     - Pods using local-storage (impala-executor/impala-coordinator/query-executor/query-coordinator) cannot be evicted, please manually delete both pvc and pod.
-- The maximum service interruption time is 25 minutes, where:
+- The maximum service interruption time is 25 minutes after node crash, where:

 |No.|Timing Distribution |Default Value|Description|
 |1|podEviction Timeout |5min|The Pods running on an unreachable Node enter the 'Terminating' or 'Unknown' state after podEviction timeout|